-While the laws that limited advertising in medical professions were overturned back in 1977, many healthcare providers are still slow to embrace marketing, especially digital marketing.
+While the laws that limited advertising in medical professions was overturned back in 1977, many healthcare providers are still slow to embrace marketing, especially digital marketing.

-Gone are the days where you could rely only on word-of-mouth or referrals from other physicians.
+Gone are the days when you could rely only on word-of-mouth or referrals from other physicians.
 Yet many practices still do.

 The stakes have become higher during the COVID-19 epidemic.
 If your referring physicians aren’t seeing as many patients, they aren’t sending them to you.
 What’s more, as much as 38% of patients are continuing to delay treatment, which means you’re competing for a much smaller pool of patients.